DMW2151/building-on-dok8s/readme.md

 [Redis](https://redis.io/) is an open source in-memory data structure store used as a database, cache, and message broker.
 Redis provides high availability via [Redis Sentinel](https://redis.io/topics/sentinel) and automatic partitioning with [Redis Cluster](https://redis.io/topics/cluster-tutorial).

 For this deployment, I want to make sure that the service is highly available and that data is durable between instances.
-I'll make a few choices when deploying the `bitnami` Redis Cluster [Helm chart](https://github.com/bitnami/charts/tree/master/bitnami/redis) which I'll highlight as I go.
+I'll make a few choices when deploying the `bitnami` Redis Sentinel [Helm chart](https://github.com/bitnami/charts/tree/master/bitnami/redis) which I'll highlight as I go.

 ### Configuring Redis

 #### High Availability

-Using the Helm Chart values from [Bitnami](https://raw.githubusercontent.com/bitnami/charts/master/bitnami/redis/values.yaml) as a starting point, I looked to improve cluster availability, persistence, logging, and monitoring.
+Using the Helm Chart from [Bitnami](https://raw.githubusercontent.com/bitnami/charts/master/bitnami/redis/values.yaml) as a starting point, I looked to improve cluster availability, persistence, logging, and monitoring.

-To allow for high-availability, I enabled the most basic Sentinel [configuration](https://redis.io/topicssentinel#example-2-basic-setup-with-three-boxes) possible.
-Under this configuration, each pod runs a Sentinel (S) container and a Redis (R) container, with one of the pods acting as a master node (M) which replicates all writes to the other nodes.
+To allow for high-availability, I enabled a basic Sentinel [configuration](https://redis.io/topicssentinel#example-2-basic-setup-with-three-boxes).
+Under this configuration, each pod runs a Sentinel (S) container and a Redis (R) container, with one of the pods acting as a master node (M) that replicates all writes to the other nodes.

 ```bash
 # Basic Sentinel Deployment - configuration: quorum = 2